-How we manage your homeowners or condominium association in Mount Jackson
+How we deal with your homeowners or condominium association in Mount Jackson

-We require that the renter abide by all community and association rules.
-To help us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association covenants.
+To assist us in this endeavor, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
 Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+Occasionally, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-a free archive for landlords in Mount Jackson
+a free reference for property owners in Mount Jackson

 - Collections and evictions